emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

         COBOL was designed by the CODASYL committee in 1959–60 to be a business programming language, and has been extended many times since.
-It is still the most widely-used programming language (in terms of lines of code in use).
+A 1997 Gartner Group report estimated that 80% of computer software (by count of source lines) was written in COBOL.

         Prior to 2002, COBOL had no :term:`heap allocation`, and did well in its application domain without it.
 COBOL 2002 has